 - Problem-solving skills: Industrial organizational psychologists need problem-solving skills to collect information, design research, and evaluate programs in the workplace.

 The average pay for industrial organizational psychologists in the United States is $96,270 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of psychologists, including industrial organizational psychologists, is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations.
+Overall employment of psychologists is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.